robocorp/actions-cookbook/deploy-render/README.md

 As the final step – create the Render configuration file [./render.yaml](./render.yaml).

-Adjust the `app` value to match your application name:
+Adjust the `name` value to match your application name and the `repo` URL:

 ```yaml
 services: